alozie/afndev/readme.md

 configuration lives in [.travis.yml] and [build].
 At a high level, the build will do the following:
 * Execute a Travis CI build when a Pull Request is submitted to GitHub.
-  * Set up a LAMP stack on Travis environment
   * Build dependencies (e.g., composer)
   * Run phing targets.
 Phing targets include:
-    * make           - executes drush make on [/scripts/project.make.yml]
+    * setup:make           - executes drush make on [/scripts/project.make.yml]
-    * install-drupal - installs Drupal to Travis environment via `drush si`
+    * setup:install-drupal - installs Drupal to Travis environment via `drush si`
     * validate:all         - runs code validation (e.g., code sniffer)
-    * test:all       - executes Behat and PHPUnit tests against installed Drupal instance
+    * tests:all            - executes Behat and PHPUnit tests against installed Drupal instance

 ## Directory Structure